QuantEcon/lecture-julia.myst/style.md

 - **Minimize use of the ternary operator**.
 It is confusing for new users, so use it judiciously, and never purely to make code more terse.

 - **Square directly instead of abs2**.
 There are times where `abs2(x)` is faster than `x^2`, but they are rare, and it is harder to read.
-- **Do not use compehensions or generators simply to avoid a temporary**.
+- **Do not use comprehensions or generators simply to avoid a temporary**.
 That is
 ```julia
 x = 1:3
 f(x) = x^2